gh4rib/certificate-manager/README.md

 # certificate-manager
-CA, Certificate manager script with mTLS generate or revoke option
+CA and Certificate manager script with mTLS generate or revoke option